Aswini93/cache-system-in-php/README.md

 # cache-system-in-php
 Created a class that retrieves data from a remote REST API and caches the results to improve performance.

-Update the readable permission for "cache" folder running the index.php
+1. create a folder named "cache" and add readable permission.
+2. Execute index.php